crate/cratedb-prometheus-adapter/README.rst

 |version| |ci-tests| |license|

+The `remote write`_ and `remote read`_ features of Prometheus allow transparently sending and receiving samples.
+This is primarily intended for long term storage.

 This is an adapter that accepts Prometheus remote read/write requests, and sends them to CrateDB.
 This allows using CrateDB as long term storage for Prometheus.